-Travellers should adhere to strict hygiene measures, wash hands with soap and water regularly, and/or use alcohol-based hand sanitisers.
-Touching the face with unwashed hands should be avoided.
-Travellers should avoid contact with sick persons, in particular those with respiratory symptoms and fever.
-It should be emphasised that older people and those with underlying health conditions should take these precautionary measures very seriously.
-Travellers who develop any symptoms during or after travel should self-isolate; those developing acute respiratory symptoms within 14 days upon return should be advised to seek immediate medical advice, ideally by phone first to their national healthcare provider.
+It should be stressed that older people and those with underlying health conditions should take these precautionary measures very seriously.
+Travellers who develop any symptoms during or after travel should self-isolate; those developing acute respiratory symptoms within 14 days of return should seek immediate medical advice from their national healthcare provider, ideally by phone first.

 3. What is the risk of infection when travelling by plane?